Best Lifting Programs Compared: 5x5, 5/3/1, nSuns, GZCLP, PHUL, PHAT

 The intermediate tier: nSuns and PHUL

 PHUL (Power Hypertrophy Upper Lower) is the balanced pick: four days on an upper/lower structure, two power days (3-5 reps on the big lifts) and two hypertrophy days (8-12 reps, more machines and isolation).
-Every muscle gets trained twice per week, the frequency a 2016 meta-analysis by Schoenfeld et al. linked to roughly 63% more growth than once weekly, and a 2018 meta-analysis by Grgic et al. associated with faster strength gains too.
+Every muscle gets trained twice per week, which distributes weekly work without requiring marathon sessions.
+A 2019 hypertrophy meta-analysis found frequency itself made little difference when volume matched, while a 2018 strength meta-analysis by Grgic et al. associated higher frequency with greater strength gains largely through added volume.

 The advanced tier: 5/3/1 and PHAT

-Verdict: 5/3/1 if strength is the goal and you think in years.
-PHAT if size is the goal, your recovery is excellent, and you have 2+ years of training behind you.
+Verdict: 5/3/1 if strength is the goal and you are comfortable with patient progress.
+PHAT if size is the priority and you can recover from, and genuinely enjoy, five high-workload days.

 What the research says about choosing